Martin1887/mdbook-pandoc/mdbook-pandoc/assets/tests/test_book/correct_book.md

 The annexes can be found in [Annexes][suffix].

 [suffix]: #h3__1__suffix-chapter "Annexes"

+Links to headings with custom ids is of course also supported: [Chapter 1](#main-chapter).

 More features can be found in [things](#h1__1__1__things) chapter.
 Links to sections in other files also work:
 [Subsection of the subsection](   #h1__1__2__1__subsection-of-the-subsection   ).